BartSte/nvim-khalorg/README.md

 ## Configuration

-The following configuration options are available through the `khalorg.setup`
+The following configuration options are available through the `require("khalorg").setup`
 function:

 - calendar: The name of the calendar to use (default: 'default').